Keep it moving

 Why:

-If you’re trying to reduce your sugar intake, start by replacing highly processed options with minimally processed versions like fruit, dark chocolate, yogurt – without limiting portion sizes at first, so you don’t try to change too much at once.
+If you’re trying to reduce your sugar intake, start by replacing highly processed options with minimally processed versions like fruit, dark chocolate, yogurt.
+Don’t worry about limiting portion sizes at first.
 These foods can satisfy cravings with fewer calories and less inflammation.

 Why:

-If you’re trying to reduce your sugar intake, start by replacing highly processed options with minimally processed versions like fruit, dark chocolate, yogurt – without limiting portion sizes at first, so you don’t try to change too much at once.
+If you’re trying to reduce your sugar intake, start by replacing highly processed options with minimally processed versions like fruit, dark chocolate, yogurt.
+Don’t worry about limiting portion sizes at first.
 These foods can satisfy cravings with fewer calories and less inflammation.

 Don’t skip meals

-Why: When you under-eat for too long, your body responds by conserving energy — slowing metabolism, increasing fatigue, and holding onto fat stores for safety.
+When you under-eat for too long, your body responds by conserving energy—slowing down your metabolism, increasing fatigue to reduce movement, and holding onto fat stores for safety.

 Eating enough signals that it’s safe to use energy, rather than storing it as fat.